RVshare.com

 Do you have to reserve a camping spot at Cheesequake State Park and what is the cost?

-Yes, you are required to reserve a camping spot at Cheesequake State Park in advance.
-The cost is $20 per night for New Jersey residents and $30 per night for non-residents.
+You should reserve a camping spot at Cheesequake State Park.
+It costs $20 per day for New Jersey residents and $25 per day for non-residents.

 Are pets allowed at Cheesequake State Park?